MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications.md

 In this tutorial you will learn how to add the MobileFirst Native SDK using Gradle and Maven Central to either a new or existing Android application.
 You will also learn how to configure the MobileFirst Server to recognize the application, as well as find information about the MobileFirst configuration files that are added to the project.

+**Pre-requisites:**

-**Pre-requisites:** Android Studio and MobileFirst CLI installed on the developer workstation.
+- Android Studio MobileFirst CLI installed on the developer workstation.
+- *Optional* MobileFirst Server to run a locally
-Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.
+- Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.

 #### Jump to: